palant/palant.info/content/articles/insights-from-avast-jumpshot-data-pitfalls-of-data-anonymization/index.md

 ---
-title: "Insights from Avast/Jumpshot data: Pitfalls of data anonymization"
-date: 2020-02-18T10:00:43+01:00
-description: Analyzing a sample of Jumpshot data confirms the suspicion that Avast did indeed sell personally identifiable data of their users, lots of it.
 categories:
 - avast
 - security
 - privacy
 - antivirus
+date: 2020-02-18 10:00:43+01:00
+description: Analyzing a sample of Jumpshot data confirms the suspicion that Avast did indeed sell personally identifiable data of their users, lots of it.
+lastmod: '2023-05-04 13:29:53'
+title: 'Insights from Avast/Jumpshot data: Pitfalls of data anonymization'
 ---

 There has been a surprising development after my [previous article on the topic](/2020/01/27/avasts-broken-data-anonymization-approach/), Avast having [announced that they will terminate Jumpshot and stop selling users’ data](https://www.pcmag.com/news/avast-to-end-browser-data-harvesting-terminates-jumpshot).
 That's not the end of the story however, with the Czech Office for Personal Data Protection [starting an investigation into Avast's practices](https://www.uoou.cz/en/vismo/dokumenty2.asp?id_org=200156&id=1896).
 I'm very curious to see whether this investigation will confirm Avast's claims that they were always fully compliant with the [GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation) requirements.
 For my part, I now got a glimpse of what the Jumpshot data actually looks like.
 And I learned that I massively overestimated Avast's success when anonymizing this data.